 What Is a Power Surge?

-Power surge is a sudden spike in electrical voltage flowing through your electrical system.
+A power surge is a sudden spike in electrical voltage flowing through your electrical system.
 It may last only seconds, but the damage can be permanent and costly.
 Many homeowners don’t realize how often they occur — most originate within the property, not just during storms.
 Common Causes:

 If you notice frequent flickering lights or damaged electronics, it’s a clear sign that expert surge defense is required.